svdimitrov/Huffman-Compression-Algorithm/README.md

 # Huffman-Compression-Algorithm

-To open the project run the .ipynb file.
+To open the project run the Huffman Compression Algorithm.ipynb file.